Request More Information Application Process

 If you wish to teach at the middle school level (grades 6-8), you should consider getting a middle school endorsement.
 Middle school endorsements are given for specific subject areas (mathematics, language arts, social studies, etc.).
 Earning a middle school endorsement will require that you take two extra classes (you may use elective slots), and may require extra content-related course work.
 You may speak to your adviser or the licensure manager for details.

 Teaching in states outside of Illinois

-Most states recognize other states' teaching certificates, meaning that you can apply for a comparable license in another state after earning your teaching certificate at Northwestern University.
-There may be additional requirements to get a standard certificate for the state you eventually teach in; this can range from simply taking a state-specific certification test to actually completing additional college-level coursework.
+Most states recognize other states' teaching licenses, meaning that you can apply for a comparable license in another state after earning your teaching license at Northwestern University.
+There may be additional requirements to get a standard license for the state you eventually teach in; this can range from simply taking a state-specific licensure test to actually completing additional college-level coursework.
 The following portal provides links to the 50 states' boards of education.
 If you know you will be leaving Illinois to teach after graduating, you may want to investigate the target state's requirements.
-Note that even if you never teach in Illinois, you must first get an Illinois teaching certificate before going to another state; it is much more difficult to get a certificate in another state if you are not already certified.
+Note that even if you never teach in Illinois, you must first get an Illinois teaching license before going to another state; it is much more difficult to get a license in another state if you are not already licensed.

 If you earned your undergraduate degree in a country other than the United States, you must submit your transcripts to a private transcript evaluation service that has been approved by the Illinois State Board of Education before applying to the program.
 A list of the approved transcript evaluation services is available on the Illinois State Board of Education's website.
 Additionally, any person applying for a teaching certificate who is not a citizen of the United States must file a signed letter of intent with the Illinois State Board of Education indicating that they will apply for U.S. citizenship either (1) within 10 years of the date that the letter is filed or (2) at the earliest opportunity after the person becomes eligible to apply for U.S. citizenship.